GoogleChrome/developer.chrome.com/site/en/docs/webstore/monetize-firebase/index.md

 ## Overview

 There are many ways to manage users and monetize your Chrome extension.
 This tutorial will use Firebase to manage users and Stripe to process payments.

-In Manifest version 3, the background page is a service worker, therefor it's cannot perform Firebase's [popup operations][firebase-auth-chrome-extension] to support federated identity providers.
-However, you can allow users to authenticate with Firebase using their [email address and password][firebase-email-password].
+Firebase Authentication does not support [popup operations][firebase-auth-chrome-extension] for Manifest V3 extensions; meaning, federated identity providers like Google, Facebook and Twitter, are not compatible.
+However, you can authenticate users using their [email addresses and password][firebase-email-password].

 By the end of this tutorial, your users will be able to do the following:
 - Create an account and process payments in your web app.
-- Sign in using their email and password in the Chrome Extension popup.
+- Allow users to sign in using their email and password in the extension popup.
-- Sign out of their account.
+- Allow users to sign out of their account in the popup.
+- Display the paid status of the user in the popup.

 This guide does not describe how to do the following:
 - Process payments directly in the extension popup.
-- Authenticate in the background service worker.
-- Advanced Stripe usage.
+- Advanced uses of Stripe.

 ## Prerequisites

-To receive payments and manage user accounts, you need to set up a Stripe account and configure a Firebase project.
+To receive payments and manage user accounts, you first need to set up a Stripe account and configure a Firebase project.
+The following sections walk through this process.

 {% Details %}
 {% DetailsSummary %}